Jeremías

-Carlos Eduardo Lopez Avila (London, September 19, 1973) is a Venezuelan singer and songwriter, better known as Jeremias.
+Carlos Eduardo Lopez Avila (born September 19, 1973, London) is a Venezuelan singer and songwriter, better known as Jeremias.
 His songs include a wide spectrum of genres, including pop, ballads and tropical music; all infused with romantic lyric that reflect human emotions, Latino culture and love.

 Biography

 Jeremías was born in London, where his parents were studying, and moved with his family to Venezuela when he was just two-years-old.
 He grew up moving around some of the country's biggest cities, including Caracas, Maracay, and Puerto Ordaz.
 At 7, Jeremias started collecting music, while learning to play the guitar.

 Literature was his chosen career path with the onslaught of college, but he switched his major halfway through college to Psychology, but finally settled on his life's greatest vocation: music.

 He claims that songwriting allows him to fuse the lyricism capabilities he discovered in Literature, with the understanding of the dynamics of human behavior and emotions he delved into while studying psychology.

 The singer and his girlfriend welcomed their first child, a girl named Sofía, on August 23, 2017.